knative/docs/docs/serving/services/using-queue-extensions.md

-# Using Queue Proxy Extensions
+# How to use extensions enabled by QPoptions

-Once your cluster is setup to allow services to use Queue Proxy Extensions, a service can decide which extensions it wish to use and how to configure such extensions.
+Once your cluster is setup with extensions enabled by QPOptions, a Service can decide which extensions it wish to use and how to configure such extensions.
 Activating and configuring extensions is described here.

 ## Prerequisites for preparing the cluster

-1. Make sure you are using a Queue Proxy Image that was built with the extensions that you wish to use - See [Queue Proxy Extensions](../queue-extensions.md).
+1. Make sure you are using a Queue Proxy image that was built with the extensions that you wish to use - See [Extending Queue Proxy image with QPoptions](../queue-extensions.md).
-1. Make sure that the cluster config-features is set with: `queueproxy.mount-podinfo: allowed`  - See [Enabling Queue Proxy Pod Info](../configuration/feature-flags.md#queue-proxy-pod-info) for more details
+1. Make sure that the cluster config-features is set with: `queueproxy.mount-podinfo: allowed`  - See [Enabling Queue Proxy Pod Info](../configuration/feature-flags.md#queue-proxy-pod-info) for more details.

 ## Overview

-A service can activate and configure queue proxy extensions by adding `qpextension.knative.dev/*` annotations under the: `spec.template.metadata` of the service custom resource definition.
+A Service can activate and configure extensions by adding `qpoption.knative.dev/*` annotations under the: `spec.template.metadata` of the Service Custom Resource Definition (CRD).

-Setting a value of: `qpextension.knative.dev/<ExtensionName>-activate: "enable"` will activate the extension.
+Setting a value of: `qpoption.knative.dev/<ExtensionName>-activate: "enable"` will activate the extension.

-Setting a value of: `qpextension.knative.dev/<ExtensionName>-config-<Key>: "<Val>"` will add a configuration of Key: Val to the extension.
+Setting a value of: `qpoption.knative.dev/<ExtensionName>-config-<Key>: "<Val>"` will add a configuration of Key: Val to the extension.

-In addition, the service need to ensure that the Pod Info volume is mounted by adding the `features.knative.dev/queueproxy-podinfo: enabled` annotation under the: `spec.template.metadata` of the service custom resource definition.
+In addition, the Service need to ensure that the Pod Info volume is mounted by adding the `features.knative.dev/queueproxy-podinfo: enabled` annotation under the: `spec.template.metadata` of the Service CRD.

-You can create a Knative service by applying a YAML file or by using the `kn service create` CLI command.
+You can create a Knative Service by applying a YAML file or by using the `kn service create` CLI command.

-## Prerequisites for creating a service
+## Prerequisites for creating a Service

-See [Creating a Service](./creating-services.md) for prerequisites to create a service.
+See [Creating a Service](./creating-services.md) for prerequisites to create a Service.

 ## Procedure

 !!! tip

-    The following commands create a `helloworld-go` sample service while activating and configuring the `test-gate` extension for this service.
+    The following commands create a `helloworld-go` sample Service while activating and configuring the `test-gate` extension for this Service.
 You can modify these commands, including the extension(s) to be activated and the extension configuration.

-Create a sample service:
+Create a sample Service:

 === "Apply YAML"